1242035/spree/guides/src/content/api/orders.md

 GET /api/v1/orders?q[email_cont]=bob
 ```

-The searching API is provided through the Ransack gem which Spree depends on.
+The searching API is provided through the Ransack gem which Viauco depends on.
 The `email_cont` here is called a predicate, and you can learn more about them by reading about [Predicates on the Ransack wiki](https://github.com/ernie/ransack/wiki/Basic-Searching).

 The search results are paginated.